-Purpose of This Manual
+1 About This Manual

-This manual describes the Freedom EVO 75 and provides all information required for its safe operation and to maintain it in good working order.

-Product Pictures

-The delivered instrument may not exactly match the product pictures shown in this operating manual.

-Target Group

-This manual is intended for everyone who wants to learn about the safe operation of the Freedom EVO 75 and how to maintain its perfect working condition.
+Purpose of This Chapter This chapter points out the purpose of the manual, specifies the product the manual deals with and who the manual is intended for.
+Furthermore, it explains the symbols, conventions and abbreviations used and offers other general information.
+Purpose of This Manual This manual describes the Freedom EVO 75 and provides all information required for its safe operation and to maintain it in good working order.
+Product Pictures The delivered instrument may not exactly match the product pictures shown in this operating manual.
+Target Group This manual is intended for everyone who wants to learn about the safe operation of the Freedom EVO 75 and how to maintain its perfect working condition.
 In particular, laboratory personnel and operators are addressed.
 Laboratory personnel operating Freedom EVO 75 instruments require also thorough knowledge of applications, instrument functions and software programs as well as all applicable safety rules and regulations.

-Scope

-This manual is applicable for Freedom EVO 75 instruments operated by:

-Freedom EVO 75 (with Free-Part No. 30025019; from serial No. 0612000000 dom EVOware Standard)

-Freedom EVO 75 (with Freedom Freedom EVOware Plus)

-Part No. 30025869; from serial No. 0612000000

-Symbols and Conventions

-- ◆ Cross-references appear as follows: e.g. "Refer to section 1.1.1,

-1-2" - 1.1.1 refers to the corresponding chapter number - The symbol \( \begin{aligned} \text{denotes "page number"} \end{aligned} \) - 1-2 refers to the page number, whereas the first number stands for the chapter number (chapter 1 page 2)
+Scope This manual is applicable for Freedom EVO 75 instruments operated by: Freedom EVO 75 (with Free- Part No. 30025019; from serial No. 0612000000 dom EVOware Standard) Freedom EVO 75 (with Free- Part No. 30025869; from serial No. 0612000000 dom Freedom EVOware Plus) Symbols and Conventions Cross-references appear as follows: e.g. "Refer to section 1.1.1, 1-2" 1.1.1 refers to the corresponding chapter number The symbol denotes "page number" 1-2 refers to the page number, whereas the first number stands for the chapter number (chapter 1 page 2) Note: The symbols pertaining to safety (WARNINGS and ATTENTIONS) are explained in chapter 2 "Safety",